Alcorn History, Family Crest & Coats of Arms

 The surname Alcorn was first found in the county of Sussex, where they held a family seat from ancient times, long before the Norman Conquest of 1066.

-Important Dates for the Alcorn family
+Early History of the Alcorn family

 This web page shows only a small excerpt of our Alcorn research.
 Another 101 words (7 lines of text) covering the years 1066, 1476, 1541, 1591, and 1687 are included under the topic Early Alcorn History in all our PDF Extended History products and printed products wherever possible.